Metal toxicity

-Metal toxicity or metal poisoning is the toxic effect of certain metals that accumulate damage ecosystems, plants and animals, including human health.
-Environmental pollution with heavy metals can result in contamination of drinking water, air, and waterways, accumulating in plants, crops, seafood, and meat.
-Such pollution may indirectly affect humans via the food chain and through occupational or domestic exposure by inhalation, ingestion, or contact with the skin.

-At low concentrations, heavy metals such as copper, iron, manganese, and zinc are essential nutrients obtained through the diet supporting health, but have toxicity at high exposure concentrations.
-Other heavy metals having no biological roles in animals, but with potential for toxicity include arsenic, cadmium, lead, mercury, and thallium.
+Metal toxicity or metal poisoning is toxicity affecting plants, animals, or humans due to excessive concentration of metals.
+At low concentrations, metals such as copper, iron, manganese, and zinc are essential nutrients obtained through the diet supporting health, but have toxicity at high exposure concentrations.
+Other metals having no biological roles in animals, but with potential for toxicity include arsenic, cadmium, lead, mercury, and thallium.

+Exposure to metals, primarily due to occupational exposure or environmental pollution, can increase metal concentration into hazardous range.

 Some metals are toxic when they form poisonous soluble compounds which interfere with enzyme systems, such as superoxide dismutase, catalase, or glutathione peroxidase.
 Only soluble metal-containing compounds are toxic by forming coordination complexes, which consist of a metal ion surrounded by ligands.
-Ligands can range from water in metal aquo complexes to methyl groups, as in tetraethyl lead.
+Ligands can range from water in metal aquo complexes to alkyl groups, as in tetraethyl lead.

 Toxic metal complexes can be detoxified by conversion to insoluble derivatives or by binding them in rigid molecular environments using chelating agents.
 An option for treatment of metal poisoning may be chelation therapy, which involves the administration of chelation agents to remove metals from the body.

+Controversial terminology

+A toxic heavy metal is a common but misleading term for a metal-like element noted for its potential toxicity.
+Not all heavy metals are toxic and some toxic metals are not heavy.

+The International Union of Pure and Applied Chemistry (IUPAC), which standardizes nomenclature, says the term heavy metals' is both meaningless and misleading".
+The IUPAC report focuses on the legal and toxicological implications of describing "heavy metals" as toxins when there is no scientific evidence to support a connection.
+The density implied by the adjective "heavy" has almost no biological consequences, and pure metals are rarely the biologically active substance.

+This characterization has been echoed by numerous reviews.
+The most widely used toxicology textbook, Casarett and Doull's Toxicology, uses "toxic metal", not "heavy metals".
+Nevertheless many scientific and science-related articles, including medical texts, continue to use "heavy metal" as a term for toxic substances.